airalab/robonomics.network/content/posts/XRT Distribution.md

 - Robonomics Relay chain validators && collators will share the 1,000,000 XRT inflation as incentives;

-- Robonomics developers DAO estimate that 10,000 XRT will be minted in Ethereum as a reward for liability contracts oracles.
+- Robonomics developers DAO estimate that 10,000 XRT will be minted in Ethereum within 1st year after Ethereum 2.0 launch as a reward for liability contracts oracles.